eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 > DBRS-Server-Memory, Data Consumer, Data Provider, SSI Dim Wallet Stub.

-To start the Data Exchange, it is necessary to execute the [involved components](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1)
+To start the Data Exchange, it is necessary to execute the [Data Exchange Subset](https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/umbrella-2.0.0/charts/umbrella/README.md#option-2-1)

 There are two ways to test and execute the Data Exchange tutorial: